Managing Your Strata

 Considerations: Because these buildings deal with individuals (rather than businesses), strict adherence to the Strata Property Act and Personal Information & Privacy Act is essential.
 Additionally, depending on the building and the bylaws, a residential strata building that allows rentals must ensure that they are in compliance with the Residential Tenancy Act.

-When all these pieces fall into place, you’ll have happy tenants and strata councils.
+When all these pieces fall into place, you’ll have happy residents and strata councils.

 Any combination of commercial and residential are classified as a mixed-use strata